Events

 Building a More Welcoming Movement Toward a Just Culture

 What motivates real cultural change?
 How can we create movements that feel hopeful and actionable?
-Join REDI’s Fourth Annual Symposium on Tuesday, June 10th, 2025, from 9:00 am – 1:00 pm, to learn about evidence-based approaches in psychology, social change, and transformative education as we explore new pathways to creating lasting, inclusive change—grounded in science, compassion, and care.
+Watch a recording for REDI’s Fourth Annual Symposium to learn about evidence-based approaches in psychology, social change, and transformative education to creating lasting, inclusive change—grounded in science, compassion, and care.

 Advancing Inclusive Research in Medicine: Anti-Racist and Decolonial Approaches